firebase/flutterfire/packages/firebase_core/firebase_core_platform_interface/README.md

 # Usage

-To implement a new platform-specific implementation of `firebasse_core`, extend [`FirebaseCorePlatform`][2] with an implementation that performs the platform-specific behavior, and when you register your plugin, set the default `FirebaseCorePlatform` by calling
+To implement a new platform-specific implementation of `firebase_core`, extend [`FirebaseCorePlatform`][2] with an implementation that performs the platform-specific behavior, and when you register your plugin, set the default `FirebaseCorePlatform` by calling